1. You can drink a different German beer every day for 15 years

 When the monks fasted during Lent for 40 days, bread was not an option, but they could drink beer, so they nicknamed it “Flüssiges Brot” or “liquid bread”.

-6. Frederick the Great of Prussia was so keen on beer, he banned coffee
+6. Frederick the Great was so keen on the stuff, he banned coffee

 Frederick the Great is remembered for his military victories and his patronage of the arts.
 Photo: Anton Graff / Wikimedia Commons